diogolbar/portfolio/README.md

 # Data Science Portfolio
 This is a repository containing projects that I worked in order to hone my skills on python, data analysis and machine learning.
 The majority of these projects are presented in the form of iPython notebooks.
-Some projects may still be under development and others may be subject to updates.
+Some projects may may be subject to updates.

 Currently all projects are in english.